gmejiamtz/snn-practice/docs/slides.md

 This project currently uses a mostly AI generated script for training.
 With more time a more polished script may be developed for other policies.

+---

+### Faster Download Script

+The current download script works but takes up to 15 minutes to complete the download since it uses small chunks.
+Need to find a better library for downloads or rewrite the script.

 ## Thanks for watching